THE A-Z OF MANGAWHAI BEACH SCHOOL

 What is Maths Whizz?

-* An online maths tutoring programme that assesses each student and gives them a “maths age” per topic and an overall “maths age” based on the UK standards (which are slightly higher than the NZ standards)
+* An online maths tutoring programme for Yrs NE-6 that assesses each student and gives them a “maths age” per topic and an overall “maths age” based on the UK standards (which are slightly higher than the NZ standards)

 * Maths-Whizz creates a learning programme for each student based on their individual strengths and weaknesses.